Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/hcs-data.md

 !!! warning "Always export"
     Plates/screens that are copied directly from the database without export will not be recognized by the OMERO system.
 This can be fixed by manually create a .HTD file defining the plate layout.
 However, this approach is not recommended!

-## Conversion from Dataset to plate
+## Conversion from Dataset to Plate
 Whereas in some instances the data is directly imported as a plate, however for some file formats this has to be done manually after importing.

 You can use a OMERO script for this which are available in the OMERO.web interface at the right top (gear icon).